bgoonz/docs-collection/google-chrome/extensions/mv3/devtools/index.md

 // DevTools page -- devtools.js
 // Create a connection to the background page var backgroundPageConnection = chrome.runtime.connect({
-    name: "devtools-page"
+  name: "devtools-page",
 });

 backgroundPageConnection.onMessage.addListener(function (message) {
   // Handle responses from the background page, if any });

 // Relay the tab ID to the background page backgroundPageConnection.postMessage({
   tabId: chrome.devtools.inspectedWindow.tabId,
-    scriptToInject: "content_script.js"
+  scriptToInject: "content_script.js",
 });
 ```